laixintao/iredis/iredis/data/commands/lpos.md

 more general.

 ```
-> LPOS mylist COUNT 0
+> LPOS mylist c COUNT 0
 [2,6,7]
 ```

 When `COUNT` is used and no match is found, an empty array is returned.
-However when `COUNT` is not used and there are no matches, the command returns NULL.
+However when `COUNT` is not used and there are no matches, the command returns `nil`.

 Finally, the `MAXLEN` option tells the command to compare the provided element only with a given maximum number of list items.
 So for instance specifying